cc-hpc-itwm/GPI-2/README.md

 Infiniband, **with less focus on performance**.

 #### BATCH SYSTEM
-PBS is the default batch system of GPI-2, however, the user can configure it with Slurm support:
+By default, GPI-2 uses `ssh` to initialize the application on the chosen/provided nodes.
+However, the user can configure it to use
+Slurm:

 ```
 ./configure --with-slurm
 ```

-or LoadLeveler support:
+or LoadLeveler:

 ```
 ./configure --with-loadleveler